thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Expectations and guilt

 Maintaining an open source project can provoke some negative feelings that have proven to be a weight on some maintainers' shoulders.
-This can be so hard to deal with that it may leads to burnout and ultimately the abandonment of the project.
+This difficulty may lead to burnout and ultimately the abandonment of the project.
 Some examples:

 * [GitHub meta-issue to “help open-source maintainers stay sane”](https://github.com/isaacs/github/issues/167)